YourePrettyGood/ASCEND/README.md

 You can convert your file into EIGENSTRAT using the CONVERTF program (see https://github.com/argriffing/eigensoft/tree/master/CONVERTF).

 Note that although the .geno file must **not** be binary, but it can be gzip-compressed.

+Experimental support has been added for [PLINK 1.9 binary format (.bed, .bim)](https://www.cog-genomics.org/plink/1.9/formats#bed).
+Use at your own risk.
+Note that a `.ind` file is still required by ASCEND, as the `.fam` file produced by PLINK does not necessarily contain population information.
+Also, if your initial inputs are in VCF format, make sure to use the `--keep-allele-order` flag for `plink --vcf [VCF] --make-bed` to ensure that the REF allele is set as the PLINK A2 allele.

 # :computer: Command line